li-xisheng/rebyte-docs/guide/teams/access-control.md

 # Access Control

-Rebyte is built with fine-grained access control.
-You can control the visibility of your tools, knowledge, assistant and other resources in Rebyte.
+ReByte is built with fine-grained access control.
+You can control the visibility of your tools, knowledge, assistant and other resources in ReByte.
 We believe that this is of vital importance for collaboration and sharing AI applications in enterprise environments.

 ## Rules